No-Code Automation Platforms: Streamlining Workflows in 2024

 - Data Mapping and Transformation: The platform should allow you to easily map and transform data between different applications.

-- Error Handling and Monitoring: The platform should provide robust error handling and monitoring capabilities to ensure that workflows are running smoothly.
+- Error Handling and Monitoring: The platform should provide error handling and monitoring capabilities to ensure that workflows are running smoothly.

 - Collaboration and Version Control: Look for features that allow multiple users to collaborate on workflows and track changes over time.